FFengIll/vscode-edlin/README.md

 # edlin README
 This extension will help to edit line, so it is edlin.

+## Usage
+- Select the text / line at first.
+- Click right button and get the menu list.
+- Then, choose the function you wanna!

 ## Features
 ### Edit
 - Trim (left, right or both) the selected lines.
 - Remove the blank lines in selection.
-- Split current line by the selected (as splitor) (can keep splitor or not).
+- Split current one line by the selected word (as splitor) (can keep splitor or not).
+- (TODO) Index the selected lines.
 - No sort of lines (vscode build-in).

 ### Menu
-- Context menu for trim, remove blank lines.
+- Context menu for all edline function above.

 ## Known Issues
 [//]: # (Calling out known issues can help limit users opening duplicate issues against your extension.)